aleongit/psycopg_test/postgresql-python.md

 .
 Execute
 python blob.py

+# Images
+. copy the images to /images to load in pg
+. images will be exported to /export after being read in pg
 ```

 **10.** Deleting data from PostgreSQL tables in Python – show you how to delete data in a table in Python.